akajai/Ajai---Machine-Deep-Learning/Machine Learning/Quiz/BaggingAndBoostingQuiz.md

 # Bagging and Boosting Quiz

 **1. What is the fundamental principle behind ensemble learning?**
-- [ ] A) A single, highly complex model is always better than multiple simple models.
+- [ ] A) The goal of ensemble learning is to increase model bias.
 - [ ] B) The collective decision of a group of diverse models is often better than a single model.
 - [ ] C) Ensemble learning is only effective for regression problems.
-- [ ] D) The goal of ensemble learning is to increase model bias.
+- [ ] D) A single, highly complex model is always better than multiple simple models.

 **Correct Answer:** B

 **Explanation:**
 - Ensemble learning is based on the "wisdom of crowds" principle, where combining the predictions of several models leads to a more robust and accurate final prediction.
-- **A)** Ensemble learning argues against the reliance on a single model.
+- **A)** The goal is to reduce bias and/or variance, not increase them.
 - **C)** It is effective for both classification and regression problems.
-- **D)** The goal is to reduce bias and/or variance, not increase them.
+- **D)** Ensemble learning argues against the reliance on a single model.

 **2. What is the primary difference between Bagging and Boosting?**
-- [ ] A) Bagging is a sequential method, while Boosting is a parallel method.
+- [ ] A) Bagging trains models independently, while Boosting trains models sequentially, with each learning from the previous one's mistakes.
 - [ ] B) Bagging aims to reduce bias, while Boosting aims to reduce variance.
-- [ ] C) Bagging trains models independently, while Boosting trains models sequentially, with each learning from the previous one's mistakes.
+- [ ] C) Bagging is a sequential method, while Boosting is a parallel method.
 - [ ] D) Bagging can only be used with decision trees, while Boosting can be used with any model.

-**Correct Answer:** C
+**Correct Answer:** A

 **Explanation:**
 - This is the core distinction.
 Bagging (a parallel method) trains models simultaneously and independently.
 Boosting (a sequential method) trains models one after another, with each new model focusing on the errors of its predecessor.